karenlqy/Udacity-Data-Analyst-Nanodegree/P7-AB Testing/P7- AB Test Whether to Launch a Change for Udacity Enrollment Page.md

 #### Invariant metrics
 Invariant metrics are variables that are tend to have big difference between the test and control group.
--Number of cookies: The number of unique cookies to view the course overview page.
+- Number of cookies: The number of unique cookies to view the course overview page.
--Number of clicks: The number of users who enroll in the free trial.
+- Number of clicks: The number of users who enroll in the free trial.
--Click through probabiliy: The number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page.
+- Click through probabiliy: The number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page.

 Since visitors of the website did not view the screen asking if they can spend at least 5 hours per week at this point, these variables should not be affected by adding the screener.
 Thus these metrics should be the same for case and control group.

 #### Evaluation metrics
--Gross Conversion: The number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button.
+- Gross Conversion: The number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button.
--Retention: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout.
+- Retention: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout.
--Net Conversion: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button.
+- Net Conversion: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button.

 We expect gross conversion rate to be lower for testing group.
 With number of clicks be the same across groups, we expect the number of user-ids to decrease when the screening page eliminate visitors who cannot study enough time every week and potentially cancel the service.